M4trix404/Hangman-Horror-Game/README.md

 # Hangman-Horror-Game
-A hangman game on the names of classic horror movies.
+A hangman game on the names of classic horror movies utilizing HTML5, Javascript, and Bootstrap 4.